apparition47/MailTrackerBlockerApp/README.md

     </a>
 </p>

 **MailTrackerBlocker** is an email tracker blocker for macOS Mail.
 Email marketers and other interests often embed invisible trackers in HTML emails so [they can track how often, when and where you open your emails](https://notospypixels.com/).
-Enable the included Mail extension to find out who is tracking you and to block these spy pixels in your emails.
+Enable the included Mail Extension to find out who is tracking you and to block these spy pixels in your emails.

 > [!WARNING]
 > Users have reported that [[FB12796974] emails take a long time to load](https://github.com/apparition47/MailTrackerBlockerApp/issues/2).
 Apple has acknowledged this Mail bug and will release a fix in a future update of macOS.